Dentistry Schools in New York

 Most Popular Dentistry Programs in NY

-Graduates earn an average $39,300 after graduation.
+The average student takes 4.26 years to complete their degree at SUNY Stony Brook.
 Of all the teachers who work at the school, 63% are considered full time.
-The student loan default rate is 2.70% which is lower than average.
+The student loan default rate is 2.00% which is lower than average.

 Dentistry Careers in NY